sneha-balamurali/fpga/introduction/red_pitaya.md

     - The 50 MHz cutoff ensures only valid signals enter the ADC.

 - **SMA Connectors:**
-  - The gold metal connectors you see in figure 1.
-They are a type of coaxial connectors (carries signals inside a shielded cable).
+  - The gold connectors on the Red Pitaya board are SMA connectors.
+These are a type of coaxial connector that carry signals inside a shielded cable, commonly used in RF and test equipment.
-  - On Sheet 3 of 9 of the Red Pitaya Schematics v1.0.1[^2], “Analog front-end and analog-digital converter, FPGA bank 34”, it does not show a fixed 50 Ω termination for the inputs unlike for the outputs (on page 4).
+  - For the inputs (IN1 and IN2), on sheet 3 of 9 of the Red Pitaya Schematics v1.0.1[^2], the schematic shows that there is no fixed 50 Ω termination built in.
+Instead, they are designed with a high input resistance (1 MΩ) so you can connect different types of sources.
+If you need proper impedance matching (e.g., connecting to a 50 Ω signal generator), you may need to add a 50 Ω terminator externally.
+  - For the outputs (OUT1 and OUT2), the schematic clearly shows a built-in 50 Ω termination, which is explained below in the Outputs Section.

 - **[SMA connector] → [Range setting circuit (jumpers)] → [Low-pass filter] → [ADC chip]**